Deafness and Hard of Hearing Resources

 *Note: views expressed by author are her own

-Offline activity
+Offline activities:

 Make your own graphic novel – or even just one page.
 Share something about your life, and your friends and family.